awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks.md

 # Capacity Blocks for ML<a name="capacity-blocks"></a>

 **Important**
-This feature is currently only available for P5 instances in the US East \(Ohio\) and US East \(N\.
-Virginia\) AWS Regions and P4d in the US East \(Ohio\) and US West \(Oregon\) AWS Regions\.
+Capacity Blocks are only available for certain Amazon EC2 instance types and AWS Regions\.
+For compatibility information, see [Use Capacity Blocks for machine learning workloads](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-template-capacity-blocks.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 Capacity Blocks currently cannot be used with Amazon EKS managed node groups or Karpenter\.

 Capacity Blocks for machine learning \(ML\) allow you to reserve GPU instances on a future date to support your short duration ML workloads\.
 Instances that run inside a Capacity Block are automatically placed close together inside [Amazon EC2 UltraClusters](https://aws.amazon.com/ec2/ultraclusters/), so there is no need to use a cluster placement group\.
-For more information, see [Capacity Blocks for ML](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-blocks.html) in the Amazon EC2 User Guide for Linux Instances\.
+For more information, see [Capacity Blocks for ML](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-blocks.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 You can use Capacity Blocks with Amazon EKS for provisioning and scaling your self\-managed nodes\.
 The following steps give a general example overview\.